Earl Long: 1956–1960

 On three occasions, Long tapped Lorris M. Wimberly of Bienville Parish as Speaker of the Louisiana House of Representatives.
 In Louisiana, the powerful governor (although limited at the time by nonconsecutive terms) chooses the House Speaker despite the separation of powers.
 In his last term, Long named Wimberly as director of the state department of public works.
-In his last gubernatorial term from 1959–60, Long relied heavily on his legislative floor leader, state Representative W.L.
+In his last gubernatorial term from 1959 to 1960, Long relied heavily on his legislative floor leader, state Representative W.L.
 Rambo of Georgetown in Grant Parish, in getting bills through the legislature.
 Rambo was a Long "by marriage", having wed the former Mary Alice Long.

 In 1959, Long considered resigning as governor.
 His loyal lieutenant governor, Lether Frazar of Lake Charles, would have succeeded him as the Louisiana chief executive for some seven months.
 Under this scenario, Long planned to run again for governor in the December 1959 Democratic primary, but by leaving office early could avoid Louisiana's ban (at the time) on governors' succeeding themselves.
 He never proceeded with this.
 Instead, the term-limited Long unsuccessfully sought the lieutenant governorship on a ticket headed by fellow Democrat and wealthy former Governor James A. Noe.
-Instead, Jimmie Davis was elected to a second non-consecutive term as governor in 1960, having first served from 1944–48.
+Instead, Jimmie Davis was elected to a second non-consecutive term as governor in 1960, having first served from 1944 to 1948.
 It was said that in 1948 Long followed Davis and in 1960 Davis followed Long.

 Long was defeated for lieutenant governor in the 1959 primary by the conservative C. C. "Taddy" Aycock of Franklin in St. Mary Parish in south Louisiana.
-He also won the January 1960 runoff election over Alexandria Mayor W. George Bowdon Jr. In the 1959 primary, Long lost a race to Sheridan Garrett, 2,563 to 2,068, for a Winn Parish seat on the Louisiana Democratic State Central Committee.
+Aycock also won the January 1960 runoff election over Alexandria Mayor W. George Bowdon Jr. In the 1959 primary, Long lost a race to Sheridan Garrett, 2,563 to 2,068, for a Winn Parish seat on the Louisiana Democratic State Central Committee.

+Social reform

+Like his brother Huey Long, Earl Long's time as governor saw a number of initiatives in the social field.
+A $50 pension was provided for the aged, along with bonuses for veterans, while new charity hospitals and trade schools were established.
+Long also experimented with free hot lunches for all schoolchildren, and also added free ambulance services for charity hospitals and free dental clinics that travelled the state.
+Increases were also made to teachers' salaries, and for the first time the salaries of black teachers matched those of white teachers.
+During his second term, the legislature voted overwhelmingly for spending on increased assistance grants, a foster care program, teacher retirement, the retirement for certain school employees, school community units, vocational education, scholarships to children of veterans, a minimum wage scale for teachers, retirement pay of certain teachers, and free lunches.
+During Long's third term, improvements were made in unemployment benefits while a "right-to-work law" was repealed in 1956, with the House of Representatives voting 57-44 and the Senate 21–18 in favour of repeal.
+As noted by one study, "Repeal proved a boon for organized labor."